Altruism - how to act cooperatively in everyday situations

 Your colleague needs support and you instinctively lend a hand.
 Someone trips on the sidewalk and you help them up.
 You're generous - or stingy - when it comes to appeals for donations.
 How unselfishly do you act in everyday life?
 Do you have the good of others in mind, or are you more selfish?
 Altruism is a good thing.
 You feel it in those moments when you don't even think about it.
 By the way, true altruism has nothing to do with moral superiority.

-At the Definition of altruism, concepts such as altruistic behavior, selflessness and helpfulness come into play.
-A person acts for the benefit of others - thus altruism is the antithesis of egoism.
-This is because egoists think only of their own benefit, while altruists are restrained, even in today's competitive society.
+When defining altruism, terms such as altruistic behavior, selflessness and helpfulness come into play.
+A person acts for the benefit of others - making altruism the antithesis of selfishness.
+This is because egoists only think about their own benefit, whereas altruists are cautious, even in today's competitive society.

 Why is altruism so important in our society?